dmitriyrotaenko/docusaurus-plugin-glossary/README.md

    };
    ```

-   **That's it!** The remark plugin is automatically configured - no manual `markdown.remarkPlugins` setup needed.
+   **That’s it!** On Docusaurus v3, the remark plugin is automatically configured via the plugin’s `configureMarkdown` hook — no manual `markdown.remarkPlugins` setup needed.

 3. **Create your glossary file at `glossary/glossary.json`:**
    ```json